IBM/sparksql-for-hbase/README.md

 ```
 ### Using HSpark to access TPC-DS data

+[The TPC Benchmark™DS (TPC-DS)](http://www.tpc.org/tpcds/) is a decision support benchmark that models several generally applicable aspects of a decision support system, including queries and data maintenance.
 TPC-DS is the de-facto industry standard benchmark for measuring the performance of decision support solutions including, but not limited to, Big Data systems.

 In order to demonstrate HSpark’s capability, we will use some of the TPC-DS schema to create the tables in the HBase and then import the sample data into those tables.
 After that, we can use HSpark to do various queries against the tables we’ve created.